 Who doesn’t love that feeling of sending out a delicious invoice for work well done?
 Those dollar signs are your best friends!

 Most freelancers create their first contracts and invoices without much idea of what they’re doing (myself included).
-As a result, many choose net 30 payment terms because they know net 30 is common in the business world so they shrug and say, “This’ll work” (again, guilty).
-Well, when you learn better, you do better, and this is where you learn why net 30 isn't a freelancer’s friend.
+As a result, many choose net 30 payments because they know net 30 is common in the business world, so they shrug and say, “This’ll work” (again, guilty).
+But did you know that this isn't a viable option for small businesses?

-What is Net 30 Payment Terms?
+What do Net 30 Payment Terms mean?

 Why Freelancers Should Avoid Net 30 Agreements